xpdota/guide-scratch/sage/Basic.md

 First, let's talk about Kardia.
 Kardia is an indefinite buff, similar to Dance Partner.
 You can put it on a party member, and it will remain on them for the duration of the raid (persisting even through wipes).
-It simply causes any of your offensive GCDs to apply a 170 potency heal to the target (with a generous range limit of 30 yalms).
+It simply causes any of your offensive GCDs to apply a 170 potency heal to the target.

 Kardia is completely free.
 It should always be on someone.
 The main tank is usually not a bad choice.
 However, it can also help for some unplanned healing situations, like if someone fails a mechanic and takes unnecessary damage.
 Kardia